Bio

 A MUSICAL BIO...

 Bruce Williams, was born April 6th, 1952 in Concord California to Paul and Aileen Williams.
-Father Paul, now retired in Washington DC was an english teacher, newspaper reporter and editor, and a writer for the US Labor Department.
+Father Paul, who passed in 2010 was an English teacher, newspaper reporter and editor, and a writer for the US Labor Department.
+He fought in WWII (12 Armored Division/ReCon).
 Mother Aileen, retired and living in Waukegan, Illinois was a musician, piano teacher, choir director, pipe organist, painter, and raised 7 children, 4 girls and three boys.
+Her main instrument was string bass and spent many years with The Jan Jose Symphony and The Evanston Symphony.
+She had to retire from music several years ago due to hearing loss.

-Bruce started out playing ukulele, inspired by his Uncle Ed, and got his first guitar when he was 14.
+Bruce started out playing ukulele, inspired by his Uncle Ed Williams, and got his first guitar when he was 14.
 There were always little jam sessions erupting out of the household, as this was a very musical home.
 Bruce's older brother Dave was a musical inspiration when Bruce was in his early teens.
-Dave played bass and was in bands that played out.
+Dave played bass and was in bands that played out in high school days.
 Dave also introduced Bruce to the music of Wilson Picket, Bob Dylan, Chuck Berry and others, and even took his under-aged brother to performances by Country Joe and the Fish, Quicksilver Messenger Service, and a lot of folk artists.
 Around this time, Bruce was starting to jam with his friend Marty McGuire on drums and some other young Los Gatos players.

 Bruce's mom recognized her son's love of music and encouraged him, even though she might have wished he had pursued more formal training.
 Bruce's mother has always been a big supporter of his music, which is fitting, as he credits her as one of his main influences.